Simplysaad/Fischerbon/Timeline.md

 - Create User schema and APIs for profile management.✅

 ### Week 3: Courses & Content Management
-- Design and create Courses, Modules, Lessons schemas. ✅
+- Design and create schemas for Courses and Lessons only (no Modules). ✅
 - Build APIs to create✅, update, delete✅ courses and lessons.✅
 - Implement file uploads for videos and documents with Multer/cloud storage.✅
 - Build Instructor dashboard basics for course creation.✅